jhill1/SEPwC.github.io/_sources/How_a_computer_works.rst.txt

 Compiled languages are ones like FORTRAN, C, C++.
 You write code as text files, then compile these into an executable.
 You can then give someone else the executable and they can run the software.
 Most software is written in those kind of languages.
 Note the user does not need the source code.
-Languagaes like Java are also compiled but at the time of execution (called Just in Time or JIT) languages.
+Languages like Java are also compiled but at the time of execution (called Just in Time or JIT) languages.
 Java bridges the gap between compiled and interpreted.

 Interpreted languages
 ^^^^^^^^^^^^^^^^^^^^^

-In contract interprested languages are not compiled.
+In contract interpreted languages are not compiled.
 You execute the source code.
 So you can write a text file with your code and run it straight away.
 Examples of languages that are interpreted are R, Python, Matlab.
-You therefore need another user to have the python ecutable their system to be able to run your code.
+You therefore need another user to have the python executable their system to be able to run your code.
 The user must also have your source code.
 This is the main difference between compiled and interpreted languages.
 Compiled languages are a lot more flexible and require the user to do less.
 Interpreted languages are easier (don't need to compile!) but need a user to set something up ahead of time.

-The line betwen these is getting blurred all the time as you can compile Python into an executable and use C within a Python programme without pre-compiling.
+The line between these is getting blurred all the time as you can compile Python into an executable and use C within a Python programme without pre-compiling.
 However, for most users, the distinction is clear: if you must compile to run, then it's a compiled language.
 If you don't need to do that it's interpreted.
 Some languages are both.